add_filter( 'auto_update_plugin', '__return_true' );

 They found a madman to replace him.

 To the rest of the band, Beck was a marvel and a menace.
 He’d show up late, or not at all.
 Sometimes he’d bash his amp mid-solo, not out of frustration but because he liked the sound it made.
+It was Jeff who made distortion beautiful.

 At first he declined to join.
 He was a top session man—anonymous but revered—and didn’t want the chaos.
 But eventually the pull was too strong.
 He joined as bassist at first, then co-guitarist, then inheritor of the ashes.

-Ranking the Led Zeppelin Catalog
+Ranking Thunder: The Albums of Led Zeppelin

-Before the loudest generation found its own voice, it inherited the thunder of the previous generation.
-And no voice thundered louder than Led Zeppelin.
+Before the loudest generation found its voice, it inherited the thunder of the previous one.

 1. Led Zeppelin IV (1971)